The papers are open access and free of charge. Authors are not charged any publication fee.

 3. Final review

-The review process ends with the final review made by the JEM editor-in-chief or a JEM editor who assess whether the papers meet the reviewers recommendations.
+The review process ends with the final review made by the JEM's Editor-in-Chief or other selected JEM's editor who assesses whether the paper meets the reviewers' recommendations.